Mpox Test Information

 Testing: what to know

-• At this time, and per CDC guidelines, specimen collection must only be performed by a healthcare professional.
+• Specimen collection can be done at a professional healthcare setting and self-collected at home using the At Home Mpox Collection Kit.
 Once collected, the specimen will then be sent to Labcorp for testing.
 Labcorp does not collect this specimen type at patient service centers.

 • Order to result time is three to four days.